mrbooshehri/kube-utils/README.md

 # kube-utils

 **kube-utils** is a collection of CLI tools and scripts designed to streamline working with Kubernetes.
-It simplifies tasks like exporting, transforming, and managing resources—making it easier to build, maintain, and automate Kubernetes workflows across environments.
+It simplifies tasks like exporting, transforming, applying, and managing resources—making it easier to build, maintain, and automate Kubernetes workflows across environments.

 ## Features

 - Export Kubernetes resources as clean YAML files with unnecessary metadata removed
 - Batch update namespaces and labels in YAML manifests for environment migration
+- Apply multiple YAML files at once from any directory
+- Quickly create one or multiple Kubernetes namespaces
-- Easily extendable with new scripts to facilitate Kubernetes operations
+- Easily extendable with new scripts to support common Kubernetes operations

 ## Included Scripts

+---

 ### 1. `k8sgetter.sh`